zammad/zammad-org/src/sr/get-started/installation/docker.md

 The Zammad stack can be customized by loading additional scenario files for common use cases.
-For example, you can deploy the stack with an included Nginx Proxy Manager (NPM) or with disabled Postgres or Elasticsearch services, in case you already have these services running.
+For example, you can deploy the stack with an included Nginx Proxy Manager (NPM) or with disabled PostgreSQL or Elasticsearch services, in case you already have these services running.

-Please see the [Docker compose scenarios page](/en/reference/docker-compose-scenarios).
+Please see the [Docker Compose scenarios page](/en/reference/docker-compose-scenarios).

 To adjust the stack and settings, use [Docker specific environment